Olkoa/ArchivingEmail/src/rag/README.md

-# Retrieval-Augmented Generation (RAG) for Okloa
+# Retrieval-Augmented Generation (RAG) for Olkoa

-This module implements a Retrieval-Augmented Generation (RAG) system for the Okloa project, enabling a conversational interface to query the email corpus.
+This module implements a Retrieval-Augmented Generation (RAG) system for the Olkoa project, enabling a conversational interface to query the email corpus.

 ## Architecture